 Hearing is essential for our functioning in daily life.
-The process by which we achieve this is fascinating on both an anatomical and electrochemical level.
+The process by which we achieve this is fascinating on both an anatomical and electrochemical level inside our ears.
 The main apparatus for hearing is the cochlear system, which relies on a number of closely linked and highly sensitive components.

 Understanding the process of hearing requires a basic knowledge of vibration, fluid pressure and electrochemical stimulation.
 This article will include reference to the detailed anatomy of the system, as well as clinical points.